Skip to main content

 View cluster-level backup settings

-You can view the cluster-level backup settings for each system.
+You can view the cluster-level system settings and provider settings for each system.

 Steps